1. Home

-Toxic megacolon (TM) (also known as toxic dilation) can be a serious complication of inflammatory bowel disease (IBD) and occurs more often with ulcerative colitis (UC) than Crohn's disease (CD).
-TM is rare and occurs in less than 5% of cases of severe IBD.
-TM occurs when the colon becomes severely distended, or inflated, and subsequently loses sufficient blood flow, resulting in ischemic or dying tissue.
-Treating IBD flare-ups before they become severe may help in preventing TM.
+Toxic megacolon (also known as toxic dilation) is a serious complication of inflammatory bowel disease (IBD).
+This complication occurs more often with ulcerative colitis than it does with Crohn's disease.
+The good news is that toxic megacolon is rare and occurs in less than 5 percent of cases of severe IBD.

 Symptoms